-Discover the extraordinary story of the Pankhurst family and the suffragette campaign for votes for women from the place it all began.
-Sit in the parlour where the first meeting of the suffragettes took place and explore our crowd-funded suffragette garden.
-Then why not discuss your own campaign over a cuppa and cake?
-There's lots of exciting events happening at the Pankhurst Centre in the coming months.
-For details of upcoming events, please visit our What's On page.
+Discover the extraordinary story of the Pankhurst family and the suffragette campaign for votes for women, from the place it all began.
+Sit in the parlour where the first meeting of the suffragettes took place and explore our crowd-funded suffragette garden, where you can walk in the footsteps of these iconic women and discuss your own campaign.

 How to get here

 By Bus: Several bus routes run from Manchester City Centre towards the Pankhurst Centre - you'll need to get off at the Manchester Royal Infirmary.
 Services include 15, 18, 41, 42, 43, 50, 53, 111, 142, 143, 147, 197, V1, V2.

 By Bike: We don't have facilities for cycle parking at the moment, but there are public bike racks outside Morrison's on Grafton Street and at the corner of Oxford Road and Nelson Street.

 By Train: Oxford Road Station and Piccadilly Train Station are about a 30 minute walk from the Pankhurst Centre.

 By Car: There is no parking at the Pankhurst Centre.
 There is a NCP / Manchester Royal Infirmary car park on Grafton Street, a short walk away.

 **Please note that there are roadworks taking place adjacent to the Pankhurst Centre You can currently access the museum via Nelson Street, but there may be changes to street access at short notice due to ongoing work.**

 The Pankhurst Centre is not as accessible as we would like it to be.
 Wheelchair users are advised to call 0161 273 5673 in advance of their visit.
 We're working hard to ensure that the Centre will be accessible to everybody in the future.